 Touring ski sets

-With more than 500 sets available, we offer a broad selection of touring skis paired with the best bindings available on the market.
+With more than 500 sets available, we offer a broad selection of touring skis paired with the best bindings available on the market for women and men.
 The weight of your equipment being the most important thing to consider, we ensure that the skis and bindings we sell are ideally suited for your needs.

 Choosing a package spares you the mounting of the bindings and maximises safety as we have them mounted and fitted by a skiman.
 It guarantees a better price on skis, bindings and mounting.
 In case you're not sure which touring bindings you should pick, have a read of our buyer's guide on how to choose touring ski bindings.